- What is the Management & Technology Program?

 The Bachelor of Science in Economics degree is the undergraduate degree offered by The Wharton School.
 The Wharton BS in Economics provides students with fundamental business knowledge along with a concentration in at least one discipline.
 Students may select concentrations in Accounting, Operations and Information Management, Entrepreneurship, Finance, Management, Marketing, Real Estate, and other areas of business specialization.

 The Bachelor of Science in Engineering is the traditional engineering degree and is most appropriate for those considering engineering careers.
-This program provides intensive study in engineering through ten major curricula offered by The School of Engineering and Applied Science: Bioengineering, Chemical and Biomolecular Engineering, Computer Engineering, Computer Science, Digital Media and Design, Electrical Engineering, Market and Social Systems Engineering, Mechanical Engineering and Applied Mechanics, Materials Science and Engineering, and Systems Science and Engineering.
+This program provides intensive study in engineering through ten major curricula offered by The School of Engineering and Applied Science: Bioengineering, Chemical and Biomolecular Engineering, Computer Engineering, Computer Science, Digital Media and Design, Electrical Engineering, Networked & Social Systems, Mechanical Engineering and Applied Mechanics, Materials Science and Engineering, and Systems Science and Engineering.

 There are significant advantages to pursuing the dual-degree undergraduate M&T Program rather than an undergraduate engineering degree followed by an MBA degree.
 It is first important to note that many M&T graduates consider going on to graduate studies, including MBA degrees at top programs.
 A substantial number choose not to do so because they find that their career progress matches that of MBA graduates.
 This is not at all surprising since Wharton undergraduates take the same or similar courses taught by the same faculty as do MBA students in Wharton's graduate program.
 Others who do go on to MBA studies are generally able to place out of basic courses (e.g., Accounting, Economics, Finance, Marketing, Statistics, etc.) enabling them to either shorten their graduate programs and/or take more advanced coursework than their peers, effectively earning a "super MBA."